Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization: Pre-commitment Mean--bPoE and Mean--CVaR

-Using the definitions in \eqref{eq:EbPoE}, we recast \eqref{eq:S_o_gamma} as a control problem involving both system dynamics and rebalancing constraints.
-Specifically, for a given disaster level $D$ and scalarization parameter \mbox{$\gamma > 0$}, the precommitment Mean--bPoE problem $PCMo_{t_0}\bigl(D, \gamma\bigr)$ is defined in terms of the value function $V^p_o(s_0,b_0,t_{0}^-)$.
+Using the definitions in \eqref{eq:EbPoE}, we recast \eqref{eq:S_o_gamma} as a control problem involving system dynamics, {\sifin{cash injection}}, and rebalancing constraints.
+Specifically, for a given disaster level $D$ and scalarization parameter \mbox{$\gamma > 0$}, the pre-commitment Mean--bPoE problem $PCMo_{t_0}\bigl(D, \gamma\bigr)$ is defined in terms of the value function $V^p_o(s_0,b_0,t_{0}^-)$.
 Its formulation is as follows:

-We denote by $\mathcal{U}_{0, o}^{p*} = \left\{u_{0, o}^{p\ast}, u_{1, o}^{p\ast}, \ldots, u_{M-1, o}^{p\ast}\right\} $ the optimal control of problem $PCMo_{t_{0}}\left(D, \gamma\right)$.
+{\sifin{ }} We denote by $\mathcal{U}_{0, o}^{p*} = \left\{u_{0, o}^{p\ast}, u_{1, o}^{p\ast}, \ldots, u_{M-1, o}^{p\ast}\right\} $ the optimal control of problem $PCMo_{t_{0}}\left(D, \gamma\right)$.